Vein Procedures in Grand Junction, CO

-Types of Vein Procedures
+Types of Vein Procedures in Grand Junction, CO

 - Sclerotherapy is used to defeat both varicose and spider vein disorders.
 Sclerotherapy is a minimally invasive procedure that involves the injection of a salt based solution directly into the defective veins.